 Within Juveniles, we have competitive (enter competition regularly) and non-competitive (maintain a level of fitness through fun) athletes.

 This section train twice or three times weekly.
-Monday is reserved for hill sprint training in a local park during the spring/summer, where a program develops the athlete’s strength and stamina.
+Sunday morning is reserved for hill sprint training in Ardgillan park , where a program develops the athlete’s strength and stamina.
 On Tuesdays, the training of this group is mainly cardio workouts of various distances depending the time of year.
 During autumn we concentrate on the Cross Country discipline while during late winter and during spring we train for the Track and field season where distances vary from 60m to 1,500m.
 For older juveniles they also train for 3,000m steeplechase and 5,000m.

 The third training session each week takes place on Thursdays and this is focused on the field events of Track and Field.
 During winter months the Thursday training sessions are mainly trunk based.
 With the group spread thinly among the different disciplines with a ratio of 1:5 approx. It is possible for the athletes to gain a lot of coaching and experience in the events they have chosen.
 Thursdays also include coaching in plyometric and nutrition for the athletes to do in their own time.